 The John McIntyre Conference Centre is located at the University’s Pollock Halls site.

 Two accommodation options are available on the Pollock Halls site, very close to the conference centre:

 - Salisbury Green Hotel, a 3-star hotel in an 18th century mansion house;

 - Masson House, providing 3-star B&B accommodation

 For further information, please visit Edinburgh First.
-A 15% reduction is available on the cost of accommodation booked via this link, using the Promotion code CONF18, although this code will not be activated until the start of 2018.There are many hotels and B&Bs available in the area, within easy walking distance of the conference location.
+A 15% reduction is available on the cost of accommodation booked via this link, using the Promotion code EVENT, although this code will not be activated until the start of 2018.There are many hotels and B&Bs available in the area, within easy walking distance of the conference location.
 The closest can be found on Dalkeith Road, Marchhall Crescent, Priestfield Road, Kilmaurs Road, Kilmaurs Terrace, Minto Street and Mayfield Gardens.